No items found.

 Many of the documents will be partially or fully available straight away (for example, details of your employees and their training to date) while others, such as the audited financial statements, will by their very nature, take longer to put together.

-Collecting the due diligence documents should be done in a systematic manner that allows you to see where documents can be obtained, whether more should be added, progress reports on their collection and more.
+Collecting due diligence documents should be done in a systematic manner that allows you to see where documents can be obtained, whether more should be added, progress reports on their collection and more.
 We suggest putting together a list in a table format structured similarly to the one provided below:

 due diligence documents